CHNxindong/ViT-VisionTransformer/README.md

 | ResNet34 | 81.45 | 98.69 |
 | EfficientNet B0 | 76.90 | 98.13 |

-Low accuracy should not matter, as the original paper trained the model using ImageNet initially and fine-tuned the model on CIFAR10 dataset.
-I just trained the model using CIFAR10 from scratch, thus the accuracy should be lower than the original paper.
+Low accuracy should not matter, as the original paper stated that they trained the model using ImageNet initially and fine-tuned the model on the CIFAR10 dataset.
+Here, the model is trained using CIFAR10 from scratch, thus the accuracy should be lower than the original paper.

-### 1. Loss and Accuracy during Training
+### 2. Loss and Accuracy during Training

 #### a) CIFAR10
 | Model | Accuracy | Loss |